 A cohabitation agreement can protect your rights and also help you and your partner communicate about big issues, such as how you will divide up the rent and other household expenses and purchases, and whether you will keep your finances separate or open up a joint account.

-If you decide to merge at least some of your money, you may want to consider opening up a SoFi Money® joint cash management account.
-With SoFi Money you and your significant other can earn competitive interest, save, and spend all one place.
+If you decide to merge at least some of your money, you may want to consider opening up a SoFi Checking and Savings® joint checking and savings account.
+With SoFi Checking and Savings you and your significant other can earn up to 1.25% APY, save, and spend all one place.
 And, you’ll both have equal access and control over the account.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.